The wastewater treatment process

-Looking for educational resources for teachers and students about the water cycle and sewage treatment?
+Looking for educational resources for teachers and students about the water cycle and wastewater treatment?
 Browse through our Education program.

-Unfortunately, sewage smells.
-However we do our very best to minimise odour at our sewage treatment plants (STPs).
+Unfortunately, wastewater smells.
+However we do our very best to minimise odour at our wastewater treatment plants (WWTPs).

 We routinely implement a number of measures to lower the impact of odour on the community.
 These include: